-The attached tables present data on PWS violations in calendar year 2002.
+The attached tables present data on PWS violations in calendar year 2003.
 Table A reports violations by the three types.
-Table B covers MCL violations, Table C covers treatment technique violations, Table D covers significant monitoring and reporting violations and Table E covers consumer confidence report violations.
+Table B covers MCL violations, Table C covers treatment technique violations and Table D covers significant monitoring and reporting violations.
 The definitions appended to Table A further explain the terms in the report and tables.